vinsin2002/StarPlat/Compile-Generated-Code.md

 ```

 Please note:
-- Ensure the Boost library is properly installed and configured as mentioned earlier.
+- Please make sure the Boost library is installed correctly and configured like mentioned earlier.
 - Adjust the paths in the commands and include statements based on the actual directory structure of your project.